A New Deal for FE

 We all looked to the new Labour government to put an end to the awful underinvestment across FE in terms of wages, site investment and student funding.
 What we have seen and heard so far is hugely disappointing and we are looking for this to be rectified in upcoming budget statements in Autumn.
 It is completely unjust for us to sit and watch teachers in pre-16 education be offered generous pay rises, whilst FE staff and students continue to be ignored.
 This disrespect will not be tolerated, and we will continue to fight and sound the alarm until we see change.

-We have prepared template letters that you can use below:
+We have prepared a template letter that you can use below:

 - find your Labour MP's contact details here and edit the draft text to send your email.